SummersRemote/xjfn/docs/XJFN_REFACTOR_PROMPTS.md

 - **Automatic Configuration**: Extensions provide their config defaults when registering

 **Implementation Details:**
-- Extension methods are added to XJX.prototype dynamically
+- Extension methods are added to xjfn.prototype dynamically
 - Non-terminal methods wrapped to return `this` for chaining
 - Terminal methods return their values directly
 - Global configuration defaults automatically merged from extension configs